sysdiglabs/secure-inline-scan-examples/gitlab/new-scan-engine/README.md

 We then save the `build/` directory as an artifact.

 ### Scan
-The scan stage is using `sysdig-inline-scan:2`.
-This stage uses a newer Sysdig scanning method without the docker daemon dependencies.
+The scan stage is using `sysdig-cli-scanner`.
+This stage uses a the latest Sysdig scanning method documented here [Sysdig Secure - Vulnerabilities](https://docs.sysdig.com/en/docs/sysdig-secure/vulnerabilities/pipeline/)
 We then save the `build/` directory as an artifact for the next step as well as the `report/` directory to review the PDF scan results later.

 ### Push